Rational Quantum Mechanics: Testing Quantum Theory with Quantum Computers: Introduction

+But why take RaQM seriously, finiteness issues notwithstanding?
+As discussed in a companion paper \cite{Palmer:2026a}, RaQM provides a wholly novel way of framing and hence understanding the so-called `weird' properties of quantum physics, such as complementarity, non-commutativity of observables and violation of Bell's inequality.
+This reframing illustrates the singular nature of QM as a limiting case of RaQM.
+By abandoning continuity \emph{even slightly}, one can arrive at a theory of quantum physics with radically different mathematical and conceptual properties to QM itself.
+Not least, by violating the Measurement Independent assumption in Bell's Theorem \cite{HossenfelderPalmer}, not for nominal measurement settings under the full control of the experimenter, but for \emph{exact} measurement settings which were never under their control anyway (consider a gravitational wave passing through an interferometer at the time of measurement), RaQM can be shown to describe a locally realistic theory of quantum physics.

-Information-theoretic considerations notwithstanding, it is proposed that the key \emph{physical} reason for eschewing the state-space continuum (and hence the infinitesimal in physics \cite{tHooft:2015} \cite{Ellis:2018} \cite{Gisin:2021}) is gravity.
-The notion that the continuum structure of space-time breaks down at the Planck scale is of course well accepted.
-Here we propose that Planck-scale considerations similarly imply a breakdown of the continuum structure of complex Hilbert Space.
-Gravitised QM \cite{Penrose:2014} is used to provide quantitative estimates of the resulting $N_{\mathrm{max}}(M)$ of quantum state space as a function of qubit mass $M$.
+Information-theoretic considerations notwithstanding, it is proposed that the key \emph{physical} reason for eschewing the state-space continuum (and hence the infinitesimal \cite{tHooft:2015} \cite{Ellis:2018} \cite{Gisin:2021}) is gravity.
+It is generally accepted that gravitational effects may to a breakdown of the continuum structure of space-time; \emph{a fortiori} we propose such effects lead to a breakdown of the continuum structure of state space.
+As such, we claim that gravity should play a fundamental role in the very structure of theories of quantum physics, and hence is not some additional field `to be quantised'.
+Consistent with this, we use existing models of gravitised QM \cite{Penrose:2014} to provide quantitative estimates of the discretisation scale and hence QIC, for different types of qubit.